jmlastimoso/marphycolab-website/content/authors/jmll/_index.md

 - Researchers
 ---

 JM is the in-house research assistant under the Marine Phycology Laboratory.
+His main interests are on seaweed taxonomy, biodiversity, and biogeography research.
+He is currently exploring the diversity of the poorly studied algal family Sphacelariaceae in the Philippines, as well as establishing baseline information on the life history of select seaweed species in culture.
+He also maintains the reference culture collections of the laboratory as well as the specimens at the G.T.
+Velasquez Phycological Herbarium.